- Heating Installation

 If you would rather not use natural gas in the home, or cannot, then you may want to opt for an electric furnace.
 They work exactly like other types of furnaces, but rely on an electric heating element to heat your air as it passes through the indoor air handler.

-Are You Having Problems with Your Furnace in Coeur d’Alene, ID?
+Are You Having Problems with Your Furnace in Coeur d’Alene, ID or Spokane, WA?

 We not only install new systems and replace old ones; we also provide excellent furnace repair and furnace maintenance services throughout the greater Coeur d’Alene, ID area.
 We can make certain that your heater works exactly as it should with an annual tune–up.
 Preventive maintenance truly is the key to ensuring that your system operates at peak efficiency.
 But sometimes problems are inevitable, which is why we offer emergency furnace repair services 24/7.